SpiffGreen/node_auth_tutorial/README.md

 ## Prerequisites
+Before you get started you'll need the following:

 * Basic understanding of Express.js
 * A code editor (I'll be using VScode)
-* Baic knowledge of git and github to code along.
+* Basic knowledge of git and github to code along.

 ## Theory
 This concept of authentication and authorization in expressjs can be achieved easily using middleware functions.